Netflix-Skunkworks/UnrealValidationFramework/README.md

 <img src="/docs/images/blueprint_example/3_setconstructordefaults.png" alt="Set Defaults">
 4. There are then two functions which need to be overridden one called **Validation** and one called *Fix*.
 We need to implement both.
 <img src="/docs/images/blueprint_example/4_implementfunctions.png" alt="Implement Overrides">
-5. Within the **Validation** function we can implement whatever logic we need to determine whether a something is valid or not.
+5. Within the **Validation** function we can implement whatever logic we need to determine whether something is valid or not.
 We need to return a *ValidationResult* from the function, with the status and any messages that should be presented to the user in either the UI or the reports.
 <img src="/docs/images/blueprint_example/5_implement_validation.png" alt="Implement Validation">
 6. Similarly within the **Fix** function we can implement whatever logic we need to apply any fixes that can be done.
 We need to return a *ValidationFixResult* from the function which holds the status, and any messages we want to pass back to the user
 <img src="/docs/images/blueprint_example/6_implement_fix.png" alt="Implement Fix">
 7. With the blueprint finished, save and compile the blueprint before returning to the ValidationFramework UI.
-Select the workflow and scope, your new validation is applicable to and hit refresh.
+Select the workflow and scope your new validation is applicable to and hit refresh.
 You will now see the new validation appear in the UI with the details supplied to the class defaults.
 <img src="/docs/images/blueprint_example/7_refreshUI.png" alt="Refresh UI">
 8. We can now hit run on this validation, which currently does not do anything but we can see is functioning as expected as the status in this case returns a Success and our message is displayed in the UI.
 <img src="/docs/images/blueprint_example/8_runvalidation.png" alt="Run Validation">